deeri1x/public-instructions/drill-always-sorted-list.md

 ## Hints

+- **there's no way we can add things in order if we can't compare them**...so what does this mean about the T that is used by our AlwaysSortedList?....
 - we did a simple add in order algorithm in lecture 2; you can use it...but since we're dealing with a more complex situation (adding when there's 2 or more things already in the list), you'll have to do some looping
 - try to use some helper methods to make your code both readable **and** easy for you to develop.
 For example, here's my `add` method: